 Interviews with Picardo and Remsberg family descendants.

-National Association of Realtors – 2016 Centennial Page.
+National Association of Realtors – 2016 Centennial info.

 “Remsberg House,” 2200 N. 77th Street, Green Lake.
 Description written by Greg Lange for the Department of Neighborhoods Historic Sites Index.

 The Seattle Bungalow: People and Houses 1900 to 1940, by Janet Ore, 2007, Seattle Public Library.
 Remsberg & Dixon are referred to many times in this book about the expansion of housing into north Seattle’s single-family neighborhoods.

 The centennial of the ship canal

-This article is part of a series in commemoration of the Lake Washington Ship Canal centennial in 2016-2017, and specifically about how people of the Fremont neighborhood were involved with the creation of the canal.
+This article is part of a series here on my blog, “People of the Ship Canal,” in commemoration of the Lake Washington Ship Canal centennial in 2016-2017, and specifically about how people of the Fremont neighborhood were involved with the creation of the canal.